JuanBrachoDev/Virtual-Parlay/README.md

     -   Two main fonts were chosen for this page:
         -   **"Berkshire Swash"** for the logo's text and titles throughout the project with **"cursive"** as fallback, giving the page a stylish and regal feel, imitating royal decrees in pirate's times.
         -   **"Merienda"** for the rest of the text, with **"cursive"** as fallback, granting an ink pen look that isn't tiring to read.

+    ### Imagery
+    -   **Logo**: A skull with swords was chosen as the logo to represent a Jolly Roger characteristic of pirate ships.
+    -   **Waves**: Animated waves in the background of all pages were added to present a dynamic element that would add depth to the pirate theme, yet remain soothing enough to not disrupt page navigation and functionality.
+    -   **Default Profile Image**: A pirate captain was chosen to introduce users as pirates to the community, leaving the theme as the first impression.

 *   ### Wireframes